-Historically, a substantial portion of our revenue has been derived from the sale of our products to companies in the chemical, petroleum refining and power generating industries, or to firms that design and construct facilities for these industries.
+Historically, a substantial portion of our revenue has been derived from the sale of our products to companies in the chemical, petrochemical, petroleum refining and power generating industries, or to firms that design and construct facilities for these industries.
 The core industries in which our products are used are, to varying degrees, cyclical and have historically experienced severe downturns.
 Although we believe there will be a long-term expansion of demand for our products in the petrochemical, petroleum refining and power generating industries, during fiscal 2009, we entered a sudden downturn in the demand for our products and services.
 Historically, previous cyclical downturns have lasted from one to several years.
 We have no way to predict or control the length or severity of the current downturn.
 A longer than normal or deeper down cycle could force us to reduce our infrastructure, which would make it difficult for us to quickly recover in the subsequent up cycle.
-This scenario would require us to rebuild our business and operating results because our customers would not likely have the resources necessary to purchase our products nor would they likely have the need to build additional facilities or improve existing facilities.
+This scenario would require us to rebuild our business and be slower to gain market share back.
+A sustained deterioration in any of the cyclical industries we serve would materially harm our business and operating results because our customers would not likely have the resources necessary to purchase our products nor would they likely have the need to build additional facilities or improve existing facilities.